KnisterPeter/smaller-dev-server/README.md

     -h (--help)                : This screen
     -i (--in) VAL              : The main input files if any -p (--processors) VAL      : To processors to apply to intercepted requests -t (--template-engine) VAL : The template engine to use.
+Could be one of: raw      - Just deliveres raw html files soy      - Google Closure templates
-                                 Currently raw is supported
+                                   velocity - Apache Velocity templates
     -v (--verbose)             : To log debug info

 Credits